nucypher/ethindia-2018/README.md

 Up to $2500 USD that can be distributed as we (the judges) see fit.

 ## Resources
-We have a webinar workshop scheduled for 9:30 PM-9:55 PM, Room B108, Managing secrets in your DApp with NuCypher
+We have a webinar workshop, Managing secrets in your DApp with NuCypher, times TBD

 ### Proxy Re-encryption
 * Our development guide to start building with NuCypher: https://docs.nucypher.com